 Importantly, neither the remarriage of the surviving parent of the child nor the adoption of the child by a stepparent affects the authority of the court to grant reasonable visitation or companionship rights to the parent of the child’s deceased father or mother.

 In Ohio, grandparents generally have no statutory right to seek visitation or companionship rights absent one of the above described precipitating events such as when the parents are married and the family remains intact.

 Kentucky’s Grandparent Visitation Rules Are Somewhat Less Complex

 Kentucky’s grandparent visitation statute is far less limiting than those in Ohio.
 In Kentucky, the circuit courts have jurisdiction to grant reasonable visitation rights to either the maternal or paternal grandparents, regardless of the marital status of the parents, so long as such visitation is determined to be in the best interests of the child.
 Once visitation rights have been granted, the grandparent’s rights will not be adversely affected by a subsequent termination of the parental rights of the grandparents’ son or daughter (ostensibly the parent of the child).

 Litigation concerning grandparent visitation and companionship rights can be complicated and complex, and requires a skilled and experienced trial lawyer.
-The attorneys of Phyllis G. Bossin & Associates, A Legal Professional Association, bring a substantial level of skill and competence to grandparent visitation rights and related proceedings.
+The attorneys of Phyllis G. Bossin Co., L.P.A., bring a substantial level of skill and competence to grandparent visitation rights and related proceedings.